7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 European Court of Human Rights building in Strasbourg, France

 Northeast of Neustadt is the contemporary European Quarter.
-A cluster of modern buildings housing European Institutions – including European Parliament, Council of Europe and European Court of Human Rights – sits at the crossroads of waterways.
+A cluster of modern buildings housing European Union Institutions – including the European Parliament and Court of Human Rights – sits at the crossroads of waterways.
 The sleek design of the European Quarter, which is in stark contrast to the rest of the city, is one of the unique things to see in Strasbourg, France.

 Map of Strasbourg Districts and Sights